 Mama’s Boy?
 Daddy’s girl?
 Dirty words on the playground, but when it comes to securing your first home loan, all bets are off.
-Our Product Manager David Bryde lays out the positives and negatives of guarantor home loans.
+We lay out the positives and negatives of guarantor home loans.

 We all remember the school-yard taunts.
 In the days of brown-bag lunches and skinned elbows, being a mama’s boy or a daddy’s girl wasn’t exactly a badge of honour.